 5.5.15 Perceval House (14-16 Uxbridge Road, W5 & Longfield Avenue) presently houses LBE offices including the Customer Services Centre, with a car park to the rear.
-It covers 0.92ha which with the car park (0.37ha) and electricity sub-station (0.12ha) total 1.41ha. total 4-6 ha.
+It covers 0.92ha which with the car park (0.37ha) and electricity sub-station (0.12ha) total 1.41ha.

 5.5.16 The present building relates poorly to its Uxbridge Road neighbours in bulk and design.
 It sits between the Town Hall and the ‘Moderne’ style Longfield House (mainly residential).
 The car park accessed from Longfield Avenue runs alongside the main Great Western railway line and is presently allocated in Ealing’s plan (site EAL7) to residential development.
 This is partly constrained by the electricity sub-station fronting on Longfield Avenue.